hackiftekhar/IQListKit/README.md

 [![Build Status](https://travis-ci.org/hackiftekhar/IQListKit.svg)](https://travis-ci.org/hackiftekhar/IQListKit)

 IQListKit allows you to use UITableView/UICollectionView without implementing the dataSource.
-Just provide the section and their models with cell type and it will take of rest including the animations of all changes.
+Just provide the section and their models with cell type and it will take care of rest including the animations of all changes.

 For iOS13: Thanks to Apple for [NSDiffableDataSourceSnapshot](https://developer.apple.com/documentation/uikit/nsdiffabledatasourcesnapshot)